-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.10)

-The Host ECU shall utilize an approved A2B Software driver to communicate to/from the A2B master.
+The Host ECU shall utilize an approved A2B Software driver to communicate to/from the A2B main node.

 This software shall be derived from the Analog Devices Recommended A2B Stack User Guide Ref [10] and shall be reviewed/approved by the in-Vehicle Infotainment & Connectivity team.